Jeet1994/csvFileDescriptor/README.md

 **Steps:**
 1. To install devtools: `install.packages("devtools")`

+2. Load library with : `library(devtools)`

-2. To get package: `install_github("Jeet1994/csvFileDescriptor")`
+3. To get package: `install_github("Jeet1994/csvFileDescriptor")`

-3. Load package : `library(csvFileDescriptor)`
+4. Load package : `library(csvFileDescriptor)`

-4. Restart Rstudio after the installation is over.
+5. Restart Rstudio after the installation is over.

-5. Set the working directory to the folder which contains the **dataset.csv** file : `setwd("path/to/file/dataset.csv")`
+6. Set the working directory to the folder which contains the **dataset.csv** file : `setwd("path/to/file/dataset.csv")`

 6. Test the package : `CSVDescriptor("dataset.csv")`